 Over the years, we have found that most of our clients have the same questions and concerns about pursuing a personal injury case.
-For the benefit of my readers, we are providing answers to the questions that we are most frequently asked.Is there a cost for Englander Peebles to determine whether I have a claim?
+For the benefit of our readers, we are providing answers to the questions that we are most frequently asked.Is there a cost for Englander Peebles to determine whether I have a claim?

 Absolutely not!
 Englander Peebles provides 100% free and confidential consultations at its office, over the phone, or at a location convenient for you.
 During the consultation, we will discuss the facts of your case and make a determination as to whether we are able to assist.
 Don't hesitate to contact us, even if you think your question is silly.
 Believe me, we have heard it all!What should I bring to the initial consultation?

 You should bring the following:

 - A copy of the police report (if available);